-To:

-The Public Guardian and Trustee of British Columbia, The Attorney General, Province of British Columbia, and The Members of the Legislative Assembly of British Columbia
+To: The Public Guardian and Trustee of British Columbia, The Minister of Justice and Attorney General, Province of British Columbia, and The Members of the Legislative Assembly of British Columbia

-We have audited the accompanying 2010/2011 Performance Report (Performance Report) of the Public Guardian and Trustee of British Columbia (PGT) for the year ended March 31, 2011 based on the requirements of subsections 25 (1), 25 (2), 25 (3) (c), and 25 (3) (d) of the Public Guardian and Trustee Act (PGT Act) and on the Performance Reporting Principles For the British Columbia Public Sector (BC Performance Reporting Principles) endorsed by the Government of British Columbia, the Legislative Assembly's Select Standing Committee on Public Accounts, and the Auditor General of British Columbia in 2003 for use by public sector organizations in the Province of British Columbia (collectively referred to herein as the Criteria).
+We have audited the accompanying 2011/2012 Performance Report (Performance Report) of the Public Guardian and Trustee of British Columbia (PGT) for the year ended March 31, 2012 based on the requirements of subsections 25 (1), 25 (2), 25 (3) (c), 25 (3) (d) and 26 (1) (b) of the Public Guardian and Trustee Act (PGT Act) and on the Performance Reporting Principles For the British Columbia Public Sector (BC Performance Reporting Principles) (collectively referred to herein as the Criteria).
 The Performance Report and its fair presentation in conformance with the Criteria are the responsibility of the PGT.
 Our responsibility is to express an opinion, based on our audit, on the fair presentation of the Performance Report in conformance with the Criteria.